DBraun/TD-Faust/README.md

 Visit TD-Faust's [Releases](https://github.com/DBraun/TD-Faust/releases) page.
 Download and unzip the latest Windows version.
 Copy `TD-Faust.dll` and the `faustlibraries` folder to this repository's `Plugins` folder.
 Open `TD-Faust.toe` and compile a few examples.

 If you need to compile `TD-Faust.dll` yourself, you should first install [Python 3.9](https://www.python.org/downloads/release/python-3910/) to `C:/Python39/` and confirm it's in your system PATH.
 You'll also need Visual Studio 2022 and CMake.
-Then you can open a cmd window to this repo's directory and run `call build_windows.bat`.
+Then open a cmd window to `thirdparty/libsndfile` and run `call download_libfaust.bat`.
+Then you can open a cmd window to this repo's root directory and run `call build_windows.bat`.

 ### macOS